Duquesne Studies in Phenomenological Psychology

 Amedeo Giorgi, William F. Fischer, Rolf von Eckartsberg, Founding Editors

-The contributions in this series approach the field of psychology as a human science through a utilization of the philosophical tenets of existential phenomenology.
-The authors shared the view that many problems in the field might be more clearly understood as arising from its philosophical presuppositions and theoretical formulations.
-They looked to the work of existential philosophers in the phenomenological tradition - such as Maurice Merleau-Ponty, Martin Heidegger, Jean-Paul Sartre, Gabriel Marcel and Martin Buber - for help in clarifying particular psychological phenomena.
+The contributions in this series approach the field of psychology as a human science through the philosophical tenets of existential phenomenology.
+The authors share the view that many problems in the field might be more clearly understood as arising from its philosophical presuppositions and theoretical formulations.
+They look to the work of existential philosophers in the phenomenological tradition - such as Maurice Merleau-Ponty, Martin Heidegger, Jean-Paul Sartre, Gabriel Marcel and Martin Buber - for help in clarifying particular psychological phenomena.

 Online Browse + Free Previews

 · ISSN 2328-5311 (print) · Published by Duquesne University Press ·

 · ISSN 2328-532X (online) · Online access includes vol. 1-4 (1971-1983) ·

 |Online (Single user license)